Frequently asked questions

-During each summer session, campers are assigned pen pals their age, so they can exchange letters using fun fill-in-the-blank templates.
-Each camp day, we suggest break-time activities for campers to complete on their own time between Zoom activities.
+During each summer session, campers are assigned pen pals so they can exchange letters using fun fill-in-the-blank templates.
+On each camp day we suggest break-time activities for campers to complete on their own time between Zoom activities.
 Through the pen pal and break-time activity programs, the Camp Yalla experience extends beyond the computer screen and provides campers with plenty of structured fun to fill the day.

 6. What if we have summer plans and my child has to miss part of a session?